nithinbekal/dotfiles/README.md

 #### Nithin Bekal's dotfiles

 This repo will contain the dot files I use to configure my system.
-I'm using this with both OSX and Elementary OS.
+The [bin](bin) directory contains some utility scripts that get copied to `~/.bin`.

 ## Install